 TAX TIP.
 The IRS has provided the following suggestions to reduce the discrepancies between amounts reported on Forms W-2, W-3, and Form 941: First, be sure the amounts on Form W-3 are the total amounts from Forms W-2.
-Second, reconcile Form W-3 with your four quarterly Forms 941 by comparing amounts reported for: 1) income tax withholding (Box 2); 2) Social Security and Medicare wages (Boxes 3, 5, and 7); and Social Security and Medicare taxes (Boxes 4 and 6).
+Second. reconcile Form W-3 with your four guarterly Forms 941 by comparing amounts reported for: 1) income tax withholding (Box 2); 2) Social Security and Medicare wages (Boxes 3.
+5. and 7): and 3) Social Security and Medicare taxes (Boxes 4 and 6).
 Amounts reported on Forms W-2, W-3, and 941 may not match for valid reasons.
 If they do not match, you should determine that the reasons are valid.
+The Social Security Administration will issue an inquiry notice when these amounts do not match.